Bonus Material: Free workshop (move from purées to finger foods without fear!)

 Ground meat in sauce:

-The very easiest place to start with babies is by offering ground meat.
-It’s crumbly and soft and moist, especially if you choose one with higher fat content.
-You can just take any ground beef, turkey, or chicken, and offer it either in it’s own juices (keep some of that fatty juice to keep it moist) or in a sauce like tomato/pasta sauce.
-Your baby can eat it with their fingers or with a spoon.
+The easiest place to start with babies is by offering ground meat.
+It’s crumbly and soft and moist, especially if you choose one with a higher fat content.
+You can just take any ground beef, turkey, or chicken, and offer it either in its own juices (keep some of that fatty juice to keep it moist) or in a sauce like tomato or pasta sauce.
+Your baby can eat it with their fingers, or with a spoon.

 Ground meat in a patty/finger shape:

 I find what’s easiest with ground meat is to actually form it into a patty and cut it into finger shapes, or even a large meatball.
 I also LOVE mini-meatloaves for babies and toddlers (bake meatloaf in a muffin tin) for easy to hold and moist meat.

 A great trick to keep it extra moist is to add in some coconut milk or regular milk to your meatball recipe!!
 It makes it mushy even after it’s cooked (think IKEA Swedish meatball texture).
 If you are adding any sort of breadcrumb to the meatball, soak your breadcrumbs in milk first before using them (called a panade), or just add in small amounts of milk to your meat mixture on its own!
 Works wonders I tell ya.

 Check out one of my favorite ground beef recipes here – Apple Sage Baby Burgers for baby led weaning, and the whole family!

 You’ll love how this turns out, and it’s perfect for babies because it just falls apart, is easy to chew, and stays really moist.
 You can pile up shredded slow cooked meat on the high chair tray to make it easy for your baby to grab onto it with their fingers.
 Of course, you can also mix it into a sauce, or a purée like mashed avocado, salsa, or yogurt.

 Meat in a stew/soup: